azimut/challenges/protohackers/README.md

 ```

 Factor lessons learned
-- You can only `print` byte-arrays.
-Nothing else or it will fail.
+- You can only `print` byte-arrays on a binary encoded `threaded-server`.
+Nothing else or it will silently fail.
 - Read the [docs](https://docs.factorcode.org/content/article-stream-binary.html).

 ## Dev